 Questions & Answers

-Not in five years but in less time, I would like to see Lefosse consolidating its brand, at both national and international levels, as a full-service firm, consistently ranked as a top-tier firm in the country – not only in the key areas of corporate finance and tax, but in most, if not all, of our practices.
-We would like to be continuously ahead of the largest transactions, disputes and discussions carried out in Brazil by our extensive client portfolio.
-Our recent investments in our infrastructure practice, including energy, and oil and gas, were major steps towards that objective and just part of what is about to come.
+I would like to see Lefosse further consolidating its brand, both at national and international levels, as a tier-one full-service firm, consistently ranked at the top in all our practices and continuously ahead of competitors in the largest transactions, disputes and discussions taking place in Brazil involving our larger-than-ever client base.
+Our recent investments in our infrastructure, energy, project finance, public law and white-collar crime practice areas were major steps to achieve that goal and just part of what is about to come.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?

 I would like to develop managerial and marketing skills, and be positioned to contribute more to the firm’s growth from a non-legal perspective.